Rimo0/OpenMPRDP-CLI-Python/README.md

 3. delete public key in folder `TrustPublicKey` , with its `server uuid`

 ### Import public key manually
+The public key must be registered in remote server.
 1. copy the key file to OpenMPRDB folder
 2. rename the key to `key.asc`
 3. run `key_management.py` and command `im`